EasternPA/mastodon-install/README.md

 # mastodon-install
-Instructions for hosting a small Mastodon server instance for free (well, *almost*) using docker-compose
+Instructions for hosting a small Mastodon server instance for free (well, *almost*) using docker compose

 # Introduction